Sebastian Siemiatkowski

 Sebastian Siemiatkowski (also spelled Sebastian Siemiątkowski; born 3 October 1981) is a Swedish entrepreneur who is the co-founder and chief executive officer of fintech company Klarna.
 In 2022, his net worth was estimated at $3.2 billion as Klarna's valuation increased although he is (as of 2025) no longer a billionaire.

-Early life
+Early life & education

-Siemiatkowski's parents moved to Uppsala from Poland in the 1980s.
-He was born on 3 October 1981 in Sweden but his older sister was born in Poland.
+Siemiatkowski's parents and his eldest sister moved from their native Poland to Uppsala, Sweden in 1980.
+Siemiatkowski was born the year after on October 3, 1981.
+Siemiatkowski has said in interviews that he considers himself as a second generation immigrant, due to his Polish heritage.